 Consumer Eligibility:

-- Who need physical assistance with 2 or more Activities of Daily Living (ADLs) which include: Mobility and transfers, Medications, Bathing and grooming, Dressing and Undressing, Eating, Toileting, Range of Motion Exercises
+• Who need physical assistance with 2 or more Activities of Daily Living (ADLs) which include: Mobility and transfers, Medications, Bathing and grooming, Dressing and Undressing, Eating, Toileting, Passive Range of Motion Exercises.

 Personal Care Attendant Services:

-The Personal Care Attendant employed by the consumer will be able to assist with bathing, dressing, toileting, eating, transfers, prescribed range of motion exercises and medication management.
+The Personal Care Attendant employed by the consumer will be able to assist with bathing, dressing, toileting, eating, transfers, prescribed passive range of motion exercises and medication management.
 Additionally, the PCA can assist with household tasks such as housekeeping, meal preparation, laundry, and shopping.
 Consumers in this program may hire their friends, neighbors, or a family member to be the PCA.
-Spouses and parents of children under the age of 18 cannot be hired as PCAs.
+Spouses, parents of children under the age of 18, legally responsible individuals or Surrogates/Administrative Proxys cannot be hired as PCAs.
 Services cannot be duplicated or provided by other agencies.

 Tri-Valley’s Role:

 A Skills Trainer will conduct a home visit that will include an initial screening and information about the PCA program.
-After the consumer’s primary care physician initially approves participation, a nurse and occupational therapist will conduct a needs assessment and develop a plan of care.
-The plan of care must then be approved by both MassHealth and the primary care physician.
+A nurse and occupational therapist will conduct a needs assessment and develop a plan of care.
+The plan of care must then be approved by both MassHealth and the primary care provider.
 Training will then begin to help the consumer develop skills to hire and direct a Personal Care Attendant.
-The Skills Trainers also train the consumer about the necessary paperwork required by the Fiscal Intermediary for payment to the PCA.
+The Skills Trainers also train the consumer about the necessary paperwork required by the Fiscal Intermediary, (Tempus) for payment to the PCA.
 This is not an emergency service and may take three or more months to have the PCA service in place.

 PCA Area of Service: